Dilsv/Interactivelearning/README.md

 [View wireframes here]

 I made a few changes to the design post creating the wireframes.
-These include removal of the toggle menu as there weren't many items included there and also collapsing the instructions into one section which can be found on the home page.
+These includes the responsiveness of the quiz boxes on a mobile screen and also directing the home page via the main title.

 ### Surface
 I chose to use a background colour of dark Slate Grey.
 For the title, I chose a bright yellow to make sure this was clear to read and bold.
 For the subheadings and footer, I chose orange to compliment the other colour's used.
 For any content text, I chose the colour white to make this stand out and easy to read.
 For any buttons, I chose to highlight these in red to draw the user to them, and the text within them yellow.
 I feel that this colour palette is quite gender-neutral, highlighting the element's that are important to the user which makes navigating the website easier.